Glimpse: Generalized Locality for Scalable and Robust CT: Methods

 Standard methods for CT image recovery discretize the image of interest $f(\x)$ into a discrete image $\f \in \R^{N \times N}$ supported on an $N \times N$ grid.
 After discretization, the forward model can be written as

-where $\A$ denotes the discretized Radon transform and we model the measurement noise by $\n$.
+where $\A$ is the matrix of the discretized Radon transform and we model the measurement noise by $\n$.
 The most commonly used analytical inversion method is the filtered backprojection (FBP),

-where $\f^\text{FBP} \in \R^{N \times N}$ is the FBP reconstruction, $\tilde{\s}[\cdot,m] = \s[\cdot,m] * \h$, $\h$ is a certain high-pass filter, $*$ denotes the convolution and linear interpolation is used in \eqref{eq: FBP} for evaluating $\tilde{\s}[x,\cdot]$ when $x$ is not an integer.
-As shown in Proposition~\ref{prop:optimal_filter} in Section~\ref{app: optimal filter} in the supplementary information, while the Ram-Lak filter is the optimal choice for $\h$ in the case of noise-free complete measurements, it can amplify the noise in real-world noisy measurements, leading to poor reconstruction.
+where $\f^\text{FBP} \in \R^{N \times N}$ is the FBP reconstruction, $\tilde{\s}[\cdot,m] = \s[\cdot,m] * \h$, $\h$ is a certain high-pass filter, $*$ denotes the convolution and linear interpolation is used in \eqref{eq: FBP} for evaluating $\tilde{\s}(x,\cdot)$ when $x$ is not an integer.
+As shown in Proposition~\ref{prop:optimal_filter} in Appendix~\ref{app: optimal filter}, while the Ram-Lak filter is the optimal choice for $\h$ in the case of noise-free complete measurements, it amplifies noise in real measurements, yielding poor reconstructions.

-With measurement noise and an incomplete collection of projections, tomographic image reconstruction from a sinogram becomes an ill-posed inverse problem that requires an image prior.
-In the following section, we introduce our proposed method, {\dlt}, designed so that it respects the geometry of CT imaging.
+With noise and an incomplete collection of projections, tomographic image reconstruction is an ill-posed inverse problem that requires an image prior as regularizer.
+We introduce our proposed method, {\dlt}, designed to respect the geometry of CT, which implicitly learns such a prior from training data.